jameshfisher/jameshfisher.com/_posts/2019-03-23-the-hacker-hype-cycle.md

 My personal productivity cycle is tied to this industry hype cycle.
 My schoolfriend back in 2003 was my personal "technology trigger."
 From him,
-I rapidly learned some standard tools from the _plateau of productivity_:
+I rapidly learned some standard tools from Gartner's _plateau of productivity_:
 PHP, MySQL, Apache.
 Then I surveyed the plateau more widely, finding Python, Postgres, and Nginx.
 A little further away,
-I had heard of the _trough of disillusionment_.
+I had heard of Gartner's _trough of disillusionment_.
 I sneered at the Perl, Java, CORBA.
 I'll keep my Python, thanks.